Carthage: Society and local economy

 Accordingly, the Greek author and compiler Diodorus Siculus (fl.
-1st century BC), who enjoyed access to ancient writings later lost, and on which he based most of his writings, described agricultural land near the city of Carthage circa 310 BC:
+1st century BC), who enjoyed access to ancient writings later lost, and on which he based most of his writings, described agricultural land near the city of Carthage c.
+310 BC:

 It was divided into market gardens and orchards of all sorts of fruit trees, with many streams of water flowing in channels irrigating every part.
 There were country homes everywhere, lavishly built and covered with stucco. ...
 Part of the land was planted with vines, part with olives and other productive trees.
 Beyond these, cattle and sheep were pastured on the plains, and there were meadows with grazing horses.Lancel, Carthage (Paris 1992; Oxford 1997) at 277.

 Ancient history

-Greek cities contested with Carthage for the Western Mediterranean culminating in the Sicilian Wars and the Pyrrhic War over Sicily, while the Romans fought three wars against Carthage, known as the Punic Wars, from the Latin "Punic" meaning "Phoenician", as Carthage was a Phoenician colony grown into an empire.
+Greek cities contested with Carthage for the Western Mediterranean culminating in the Sicilian Wars and the Pyrrhic War over Sicily, while the Romans fought three wars against Carthage, known as the Punic Wars, from the Latin "Punicus" meaning "Phoenician", as Carthage was a Phoenician colony grown into an empire.

 Punic Republic

 The Carthaginian republic was one of the longest-lived and largest states in the ancient Mediterranean.
 Reports relay several wars with Syracuse and finally, Rome, which eventually resulted in the defeat and destruction of Carthage in the Third Punic War.
-The Carthaginians were Phoenician settlers originating in the Mediterranean coast of the Near East.
+The Carthaginians were Phoenician settlers of primarily Southern Mediterranean and Southern European ancestry.
+Phoenicians had originated in the Mediterranean coast of the Levant.
 They spoke Canaanite, a Semitic language, and followed a local variety of the ancient Canaanite religion, the Punic religion.
 The Carthaginians travelled widely across the seas and set up numerous colonies.
 Unlike Greek, Phoenician, and Tyrian colonizers who "only required colonies to pay due respect for their home-cities", Carthage is said to have "sent its own magistrates to govern overseas settlements".

 The fall of Carthage came at the end of the Third Punic War in 146 BC at the Battle of Carthage.
 Despite initial devastating Roman naval losses and Hannibal's 15-year occupation of much of Roman Italy, who was on the brink of defeat but managed to recover, the end of the series of wars resulted in the end of Carthaginian power and the complete destruction of the city by Scipio Aemilianus.
 The Romans pulled the Phoenician warships out into the harbor and burned them before the city, and went from house to house, capturing and enslaving the people.
 About 50,000 Carthaginians were sold into slavery.
 The city was set ablaze and razed to the ground, leaving only ruins and rubble.
-After the fall of Carthage, Rome annexed the majority of the Carthaginian colonies, including other North African locations such as Volubilis, Lixus, Chellah.
+After the fall of Carthage, Rome annexed the majority of the Carthaginian colonies, including other North African locations such as Volubilis, Lixus, and Chellah.
 Today a "Carthaginian peace" can refer to any brutal peace treaty demanding total subjugation of the defeated side.